lexibank/tlopo/out/vol2/chapter5.md

 <a id="table-3"> </a>

-: Table 3: Approximate summary of seasons in some Pacific locations
+: __Table 3__: Approximate summary of seasons in some Pacific locations

 |                                                         | Southern Hemisphere Winter                                                    | Southern Hemisphere Summer                                                |
 |:--------------------------------------------------------|:------------------------------------------------------------------------------|:--------------------------------------------------------------------------|